matthew-brett/nb2plots/README.rst

 some code cells (Nbplot directives) if the code is not interesting to your point, but you still want the generated figure.
 You can configure your Nbplot directives to run different code for different configurations.
-For these options, see the docs.
+For these options, see |nbplot-documentation|.
 But - what do you lose, when going from a notebook to a Nb2plots ReST document?

 ***************************
 But I want my notebook too!